Timeline of the SARS-CoV-2 Omicron variant: January 27

 New Zealand has reported 34 new Omicron cases, bringing the total number of Omicron community cases to 90.

 January 28

 New Zealand has reported 15 new Omicron cases, bringing the total number of Omicron community cases to 105.

 February 2022

 8 February

 Omicron is confirmed to be a zoonotic disease.
 In February 2022, the first confirmed case infecting a wild animal was confirmed by researchers at Pennsylvania State University in white-tailed deer in Staten Island, N.Y.

 24 February

 The BA.2 subvariant accounts for more than a third of all cases globally.

 October 2022

 13 October

 The BA2.75.2 subvariant is observed to evade from neutralising antibodies in epidemiological samples.

 2023

-On 9 January 2023 the European CDC said there was suggestive evidence the XBB.1.5 variant had a growth advantage; after becoming dominant in the USA, it might become dominant in Europe in the following months.
+On 9 January 2023 the European CDC said there was suggestive evidence the XBB.1.5 variant had a growth advantage; after becoming dominant in the US, it might become dominant in Europe in the following months.